 Make sure that you understand all components of your contract before signing, and nut out any uncertainties or grievances with your builder before entering into the agreement.
 For extra peace of mind, you could also have a solicitor look over the document.
 Remember, your contract protects both you and your builder in the unfortunate case of a disagreement, so be sure that you’re both happy with the agreement before finalising the contract.

 While building your own home may seem intimidating at first, understanding the basics of home building will ensure you’re well on your way to creating your dream home.
-Remembering to plan, budget, look over your contract and communicate constantly will leave you in good stead when building your home.
+Remembering to plan, budget, look over your contract and communicate constantly with your Bundaberg builder will leave you in good stead when building your home.

 Ready to build your dream home?
 Contact us today for a hassle-free consult!